compling-potsdam/clp-sose22-dl4nlp/README.md

  pip install -r requirements.txt
 ```

-You can run the lightning scripts directly.
+You can run the lightning scripts directly and have a look at the tensorboard logs.

 ```
- tensorboard --logdir logs
+ tensorboard --logdir <path-to-logs>
 ```

 ### CLI